• Office/Clerical • Tour Guide/Interpretation • Visitor Information

 Moores Creek National Battlefield is seeking enthusiastic, friendly volunteers to work in the park's Visitor Center (VC) during the work week and on weekends throughout the year.
 Thousands of people visit the battlefield every year, especially on weekends to view the site of the first Patriot victory in the American Revolution and the site of the last Scottish Highland broadsword charge.

-Volunteers can sign up for one, two or three month periods beginning in January 2017.
+Volunteers can sign up for one, two or three month periods by contacting the Volunteer Coordinator.
 Duties will include, but are not limited to, greeting visitors, answering phones, providing park information to the general public and running the parks gift shop.
 As needed, you may be asked to communicate accurate camping rules and regulations to community service groups.
 Volunteers may also participate in the parks living history program.

 Weather: Summers can be hot, humid and buggy (mosquitoes).
 The Spring and Fall are cool with rainy periods.
 Winters are generally mild with occasional windy and cold nor’easter storms.